Abhishek8928/devtinder-backend-app/homework.md

 - writeen all logic and error for the login api

+# day 8

+- learn about jwt cookies and authetiction
+- just created a dummy token and send it to the user browser
+- install cookie-parser middleware
+- read the cookies in te profile api
+- learn about signed and unsigned cookies with signature
+- create a jwt token after user validated and then create the token and set it as cookies
+- created /profile endpoint to verify the token and extract user data
+- know the mechnasim of how the signature are verify
+- created auth middleware to validate the token
+- added the middleware to profile route and create a new api with path sendconnectionrequest
+- add expires for both the jwt as well as cookies also

 # good parctise to write backend code maintaining clarity and consistency in your codebase.